Insomnia controls one in four New Zealander's lives, robbing them of sleep and impacting the quality of their day.

 What is insomnia?

-Insomnia is the inability to fall and stay asleep and while most people will suffer from sleeplessness at some point in their lives a number live with chronic insomnia.
+Insomnia is the inability to fall and stay asleep.
+While most people will suffer from sleeplessness at some point in their lives a number live with chronic insomnia.
 No-one talks about what happens if a person only sleeps three hours per night, but according to Alex Mortlock a clinical psychologist at Sleep Well Clinics it affects the whole body.

 "People break down in almost every conceivable body system, our brains, immunity and even our ability to regulate our body temperature."

-Marcus Ang is a general practitioner with a special interest in sleep and he also stresses the importance.
+Marcus Ang is a general practitioner with a special interest in sleep and he stresses the importance of getting a good nights kip.

-Ang believes insomnia is the most common sleeping problem which presents itself to doctors in primary care, although he says GP's are not equipped to deal with it.
+Ang believes insomnia is the most common sleeping problem which presents itself to doctors in primary care, but due to time pressure it is hard to treat effectively.

 "Insomnia is a specialised field, there's no funding beyond 15 minutes and you certainly can't treat someone for insomnia in 15 minutes, that's just impossible."